alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 You can’t use SDP for hydrocarbon oils.

-###Local Clearance Procedure (LCP)
+###Entry in the Declarants Records (EIDR) for importers

-Apply to use the Local Clearance Procedure (LCP) instead of SDP if you’re importing goods that you’re not planning to sell on directly.
+Apply to use Entry in the Declarants Records (EIDR) instead of SDP if you’re importing goods that you’re not planning to sell on directly.
 For example, you’re using them as raw materials to make something else.

-LCP lets you move the goods to your own premises or a storage facility while you carry out the import declaration.
+EIDR lets you move the goods to your own premises or a storage facility while you carry out the import declaration.

-You can’t use LCP for goods that need an import licence or certificate.
+You can’t use EIDR for goods that need an import licence or certificate.
 For example:

 - fresh food
 - live animals